Event number 288

 Aesthetically Pleasing Times of the Week

-And Mathew Nolan is the still the holder of our special 20:20 position.
-Maidstone 20:20 is where Kent Life is - Junction 6 where the M20 meets the A20 and therefore 20:20.
+And the holder of our special 20:20 position is still Martin Pett.
+The Maidstone 20:20 is where Kent Life is - Junction 6 where the M20 meets the A20 and therefore 20:20.
 (Until the next person manages that time!).

 This Weeks Hi-Vis Heroes

 If you hadn't noticed parkrun isn't just for walking, jogging or running, you can come along and volunteer, volunteering is great for your health & well being too, just try it and you'll see!

 The event was made possible by 25 volunteers:

 Clare CORRIGAN • Donna CARR • Christine DARK • Paul HOLLAND • Steve RUSSELL • Jim MURRAY • Chris GEDGE • Ramon SAIZ • Bryony RATHBONE • Jo FRAZER-WISE • Neil VICKERY • Christopher AKEHURST • Keeley FRAZER-WISE • Colin EVANS • Christine GROOM • Patricia MITCHELL • Emily RUSSELL • Jessica RUSSELL • Catey BOWLES • Chloe LUDWIN • Max ELDRIDGE • Ann RUSSELL • Teresa PAYNE • Rhoda EDWARDS • Adel MURPHY

 Today's full results and a complete event history can be found on the Maidstone parkrun Results Page.